This fuss-free yet flavorsome Creamy Shrimp (or Prawn) Pasta dish is the perfect combination of juicy shrimp with garlic, chili, and butter.

 Top Tip From the Chef

-I hope you enjoy the process of making this Creamy Prawn Pasta as much as you enjoy eating it! 🙂
+I hope you enjoy the process of making this creamy, garlicky, and spicy Shrimp (Prawn) Pasta as much as you enjoy eating it! 🙂

 - 400 g fettuccine or linguine pasta